EriThinMyat/AyeThinMyat/README.md

 ## 👩‍🏫 Teaching Experience

 - Over **7 years** of experience as a Japanese language teacher
-- Loves helping others grow and achieve their goals through education
+- Help others grow and achieve their goals through education

 ---